getodk/collect/README.md

 > Failed to notify project evaluation listener.
    > Could not initialize class com.android.sdklib.repository.AndroidSdkHandler
 ```

-Ensure that you have set your **JAVA_HOME** environment variable.
+You may have a mismatch between the embedded Android SDK Java and the JDK installed on your machine.
+You may wish to set your **JAVA_HOME** environment variable to that SDK.
 For example, on macOS:

-`export JAVA_HOME="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home"`
+`export JAVA_HOME="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home"
 `

+Note that this change might cause problems with other Java based applications (e.g., if you uninstall Android Studio).